 ReWrapped has critically compared alternative methodologies for compilation of packaging waste statistics across the EU.
-It is examining factors influencing the behaviour of producers, retailers, consumers and waste processors in order to understand why plastic packaging consumption appears so high.
+It has examined factors influencing the behaviour of producers, retailers, consumers and waste processors in order to understand why plastic packaging consumption appears so high.

-As of July 2021, ReWrapped has examined the comparability of Irish and EU packaging waste statistics reporting, reviewed the situation with regard to the collection of data on very lightweight plastic bags, and undertaken interviews and a survey of producers, retailers and waste processors.
+ReWrapped has examined the comparability of Irish and EU packaging waste statistics reporting, reviewed the situation with regard to the collection of data on very lightweight plastic bags, and undertaken interviews and a survey of producers, retailers and waste processors.
 A survey of consumers has also been completed.
 The project concluded in December 2021 and our final summary report can be found here and will shortly be available on the EPA website.
 Please email the PI (below) for the more detailed reports on producers and consumers.

-A webinar was undertaken on 8 July 2021 with industry stakeholders, policy makers and regulators.
-Information and recordings from the webinar can be obtained from the project team by using the contact details below.
+Webinars were undertaken in July 2021 and February 2022 with industry stakeholders, policy makers and regulators.
+Information and recordings from the webinars can be obtained from the project team by using the contact details below.

 Waste policy in Ireland and in the EU

 In Ireland, as in other European countries, policy is based around the waste hierarchy of prioritising prevention and reuse ahead of recycling and energy recovery, with landfill as a last resource.
 There are many EU directives and regulations on waste collection, separation, recycling and final disposal.
 The Waste Framework Directive provides the overall legislative base and establishing relevant concepts and criteria, with recent additions being the EU Packaging Waste Directive (2018/852) and the Single-Use Plastic Directive (2019/904).
 Irish waste policies align with EU directives and are outlined in ‘A Resource Opportunity – Waste Management Policy in Ireland’ (DECLG, 2012).